 34 Old Compton St, Soho, London W1D 4TS, www.balans.co.uk

-This Danish bakery is most famous for their cinnamon buns which in my opinion is a perfectly acceptable breakfast (see all of London’s best cinnamon buns here).
-However, if you’re wanting something a bit less sugary in the morning they do a small menu of topped toasts, eggs and oats.
-A good solo breakfast spot (see more here) or somewhere to work.
+This Danish bakery is most famous for their cinnamon buns which, in my opinion, are perfectly acceptable for breakfast.
+However, if you want something a bit less sugary in the morning they do a small menu of topped toasts, eggs and oats.
+A good solo breakfast spot.
+See all of London’s best cinnamon buns here.

 Why go?
 For their famous cinnamon social or a fuss-free buy at the counter breakfast.

 Unit 8, 67-79 Charing Cross Rd, London WC2H 0NE, oleandsteen.co.uk

 Lundenwic are a small, minimalist ‘Scandi-esque’ coffee shop just off Covent garden.
 They have a cozy basement area for seating and a small but fantastic brunch menu.
 Their avocado on toast is some of the best around.
 A perfect little spot for some scandi ‘hygge’ in London.